hypr-technologies/Hypr-Developer-Internship/CONTRIBUTING.md

 ## 🎯 Objective

 Give content interns ownership over storytelling, marketing, and product education around each template being built — while testing their ability to work cross-functionally with dev Pods, create standout content, and publish polished deliverables.
+We will break down the developer tools required to participate, this project will require several paid subscriptions in order to participate - we are asking for [sponsors](https://github.com/sponsors/hypr-technologies) to consider contributing resources we need.

 ### 🧠 Core Mission